jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** X-01 Tesla Upgrade Kit, AWKCR

-**Installed If:** The Power Armored Enemies feature is checked, the AWKCR patch is checked and either No Stat Change or None is selected for Some Assembly Required, and the X-01 Tesla Upgrade Kit option is later selected
+**Installed If:** The AWKCR patch is checked and either No Stat Change or None is selected for Some Assembly Required, and the X-01 Tesla Upgrade Kit option is later selected

 **Change List:**
 * Merges the armor and object modification records for X-01 power armor